SmartOvertime

 Understanding PTO Accrual & Payout by State

 PTO payout rules vary by state.
-In states like California and Illinois, employers must pay out earned, unused vacation when you leave.
+In states like California, employers generally must pay out earned, unused vacation when you leave.
+In Illinois, payout applies when your employer provides paid vacation under a policy or contract.
 In others, payout depends on your employer's written policy.
 Use the state selector above to see your state's rules, or browse our PTO laws by state list for a full overview.

 PTO Calculator FAQ

-Enter your state, accrual method (per pay period, per hour worked, or annual lump sum), annual PTO hours, and optional fields like current balance and hourly rate.
-The calculator shows your accrual per period, annual accrual, available balance, and—if you enter an hourly rate—your PTO dollar value and estimated payout on termination.
-State-specific PTO payout rules are displayed based on your selection.
+Enter your state, accrual method, annual PTO hours, and optional balance and hourly rate.
+The calculator shows accrual per period, annual accrual, available balance, and—if you enter a rate—PTO dollar value and estimated payout on termination.
+For leaving your job, start with the PTO Payout Calculator.

 Use-it-or-lose-it means unused PTO is forfeited at year-end or when employment ends.
-Some states prohibit this (e.g., California, Montana, Nebraska); others allow it under conditions.
+Some states prohibit this for earned vacation; others allow it under conditions.
 The calculator shows your state's use-it-or-lose-it status.

 Yes.
 The PTO calculator is 100% free with no sign-up and no data stored.
 All calculations run in your browser.